Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 9 Desember 2024 11.31.59 UTC
+- WIB: Senin, 9 Desember 2024 12.28.59 UTC
-- WITA: Senin, 9 Desember 2024 12.31.59 UTC
+- WITA: Senin, 9 Desember 2024 13.28.59 UTC
-- WIT: Senin, 9 Desember 2024 13.31.59 UTC
+- WIT: Senin, 9 Desember 2024 14.28.59 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: motivational
+Kategori: funny